Manufacturing Industries in Nepal

 However, after the establishment of democracy in 1990 AD, the Government of Nepal enacted Economic Liberalization Policy and Act and then started the privatization of public enterprises.
 Till now, 30 public enterprises have been privatized; 37 enterprises are running and other remaining have been liquidated.

-So far, fourteen development plans have been formulated and implemented in Nepal.
-The current plan is the fifteenth plan and it is being implemented.
+So far, fiftteen development plans have been formulated and implemented in Nepal.
+The current plan is the sixteenth plan and it is being implemented.
 Every development plan in Nepal has given place to industrial development.
 Recently, the Government of Nepal has enacted the Industrial Enterprise Act, 2020 to encourage, regulate and protect the industries and to increase the contribution of the industrial sector in the national economy of Nepal.

 Classification/ Types of Industries in Nepal: